This page describes the software, hardware, and networking requirements for the nodes where Shipa will be installed.

 - OKE (Oracle Kubernetes Engine)

-Shipa supports all 64-bit x86 operating systems.
+Shipa currently supports only 64-bit x86 Linux nodes.

 Hardware requirements scale based on the size of your deployment that is controlled by Shipa.
 These resource consumptions are at the node level, nodes where Shipa will be installed.